 If you have been directed to self-isolate, you must make alternative arrangements for the care of animals who are not at your home.

 ACT Government – the ACT government website includes information stating that you may leave your house to care for or exercise an animal when COVID-19 movement restrictions are in place.

 Tasmanian Government – the Tasmanian Government has provided information stating that you can leave home when COVID-19 movement restrictions are in place to look after an animal’s welfare if the animal welfare need is essential and required.

-NT Government – the advice on the NT Government’s website indicates that you can leave home to care for animals.
-This website also provides more detailed advice and states that pet owners should continue to exercise their pets as part of standard care for their animals.
+NT Government – you can leave home to care for animals when COVID-19 movement restrictions are in place.
+Pet owners should continue to exercise their pets as part of standard care for their animals.

 Queensland Government – there is not specific advice about leaving home to care for animals when COVID-19 movement restrictions are in place on the QLD government website.
 However, in Queensland, you have a legal obligation to ensure animals in your care are provided with proper and sufficient food, water, shelter and veterinary treatment when necessary and there does not appear to be any restriction on leaving your home to care for animals.

 Victorian Government – in Victoria, you may leave your home for reasons including the maintenance, care or rescue of animals when COVID-19 movement restrictions are in place (including under stage 3 and 4 restrictions).